Frequently Asked Questions

 The GMAT/GRE/EA is an important component of your application, but it is one of many.
 Every aspect of the application is used in making an admissions decision, and the final decision is based on a holistic review.
 If you are concerned about your quantitative score, especially if you did not have significant quantitative classes in your undergraduate career, we recommend demonstrating your quantitative proficiency by following some of the suggestions in the next FAQ.

-We are looking for evidence of quantitative skills to assess your readiness for MBA study.
-If you do not feel comfortable with your standardized test quantitative score and have little evidence of quantitative proficiency in either your academic or professional background, we would suggest that you pursue additional coursework for a letter grade.
-We highly recommend taking the Haas Quantitative Readiness Course (QRC), which is free of charge and offered online.
-Find more details here.
-Other options to consider include:
+If you do not feel comfortable with your standardized test quantitative score and have little evidence of quantitative proficiency in either your academic or professional background, we highly recommend taking the Haas Quantitative Readiness Course (QRC), which is free of charge and offered online.
+You can register for the QRC from your application portal.
+Your can also find more details in our QRC FAQ here.
+While the QRC is preferred, other options to consider include:

 Please note that we do not consider online courses such as MBAMath and Harvard CORe as comparable options since these courses are not graded in the same manner.